Euryops pectinatus

 Euryops pectinatus, the grey-leaved euryops, is a species of flowering plant in the family Asteraceae, endemic to rocky, sandstone slopes in the Western Cape of South Africa (from Gifberg to the Cape Peninsula).

 Description

 It is a vigorous evergreen shrub growing to 2 m tall and wide, with silvery green, hairy leaves and yellow, daisy-like composite flowers 5 cm in diameter.
 They bloom from early summer through to autumn and into winter in areas with mild climates.

 The fruits bear a single seed and are either hairless or covered in myxogenic (slime-producing) hairs, and may also be topped by a pappus of white or brown bristles.

 The Latin specific epithet pectinatus means “comb-like”, possibly referring to the deeply-divided, fernlike leaves.

 Cultivation

 Euryops pectinatus is widely used as a garden plant, especially in urban areas and due to its almost perpetual flowering regime.
 It grows best in full sun and well-drained deep soils.
 It must be grown in a sheltered location, away from frost-prone areas.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

-All parts of the plant are poisonous if ingested.